-In the 37 Level 3 and 4 uses of force we reviewed, 60 officers used force on 41 different persons.
-In some cases, multiple officers used force on a single person; and in others, force was used on multiple persons, either by a single officer or by multiple officers.
-The total breakdown for the force used on the 41 persons is as follows: African Americans, 63%; Latinos, 24%; whites, 5%; and Asians or other, 7%.
-The percentage of force incidents involving African Americans decreased by 14%; force incidents involving Latinos increased 8%, force incidents involving whites increased 1%; and force incidents involving Asians or persons categorized as "other" increased 3%, from our last review, documented in our last monthly status report.
+The total breakdown for the force used on the 29 persons is as follows: African Americans, 55%; Latinos, 17%; whites, 14%; and Asians or other, 14%.
+The percentage of force incidents involving African Americans decreased by 8%; force incidents involving Latinos increased by 7%, force incidents involving whites increased by 9%; and force incidents involving Asians or persons categorized as "other" increased by 7%, from our last review, documented in our last quarterly status report.